rollbear/typical/README.md

 #`<typical>`

-A highly composabl type based C++ template meta programming library.
+A highly composable type based C++ template meta programming library.

 This one is in its infancy.
 Please toy with it, report back,